The Federal Trust

 The Federal Trust for Education and Research is a research institute studying the interactions between regional, national, European and global levels of government.
 Founded in 1945 on the initiative of Sir William Beveridge, it has long made a powerful contribution to the study of federalism and federal systems.
 It has always had a particular interest in the European Union and Britain’s place in it.

 The Federal Trust has no allegiance to any political party.
 It is registered as a charity for the purposes of education and research.

 People

-The director of The Federal Trust is Brendan Donnelly (2003-).
-Its chairman is John Stevens.
+The chairman of The Federal Trust is John Stevens.